 4. Ventilation

-Finally, you will need to have a robust plan for the proper location of ventilation, as well as, where to place the shelter’s entry and exit points.
+Finally, you will need to have a robust plan for the proper location of ventilation and where to place the shelter’s entry and exit points.
 This is especially important if the shipping container is to be buried under tons of earth.
 Lack of proper ventilation could quickly prove to be very toxic or even deadly for the residents inside.

 So, always plan for proper airflow as you build-out the container shelter.
 How will used air be pushed back into the atmosphere, and fresh air integrated back into the storm shelter.
 This is an important